kcrary/istari/docs/case.md

 - `whnfHard m` hard weak-head normalizes the term being matched before passing it to `m`.
 In the parser it is written `$whnfHard m`.

+- `whnfBasic m` basic weak-head normalizes the term being matched before passing it to `m`.
+In the parser it is written `$whnfBasic m`.